ShaunJose/Github_Access/README.md

 # Github_Access

-## Please refer to instructions to run (which will also point to limitations).

 ### Description:
 Using the Github API (in Python) and d3.js, to retrieve and display data regarding developers in the organization (set to 'HubSpot').